Keyboard Shortcuts?f

 response 1

-the Standad Solution is not the only solution
+the Standad Solution is not the correct solution

 response 2